Causal Inference under Interference through Designed Markets: Defining Counterfactuals

-The second part of Assumption \ref{as:id} assumes that SUTVA holds for submissions to the mechanism, which means that bidding behavior does not depend on other market participants' treatments.
-Because of this, our method is best applied in settings with strategy-proof mechanisms.
-Furthermore, it rules out spillovers that occur outside the mechanism, such as sharing information received in a treatment through a social network.
-For many treatments, including subsidies and information received shortly before the mechanism is run, network-type spillovers are infeasible or very small.
-If they are expected to be large, then further work to combine network and market-spillover approaches is needed.\footnote{A partial identification approach is briefly discussed in Section \ref{sec:empirical}.}

-Under these two assumptions, $\mathbb E[\bar V_n(\pi)]$ is a known functional of the treatment rule $\pi(\cdot)$, the marginal distribution of $B_i(1)$ and $B_i(0)$ and the market size.
-The last part of Assumption \ref{as:id} identifies the marginal distribution of $B_i(1)$ and $B_i(0)$ by assuming that the treatment is randomly assigned conditional on covariates.\footnote{It is possible to use an IV-type assumption as an identifying condition instead at the cost of only identifying a restricted version of $\bar \tau_{\text{GTE}}$, see Appendix \ref{app:iv}.} A natural next step is plug-in estimation: first, we estimate the distribution of counterfactual submissions to the mechanism non-parametrically, and then repeatedly re-run the mechanism on samples from these counterfactual distributions.
-Consistency of this estimator depends on the continuity and large-sample properties of the mechanism.
-Even if the estimator is consistent, it may converge slowly.
-For example, if the space of submissions to the mechanisms is high-dimensional,\footnote{In the school choice setting, the space of possible submissions to the mechanism is equal to all possible rankings over all schools, which is grows exponentially in the number of schools.} or the space of pre-treatment covariates is high-dimensional, then estimating the marginal distributions of $B_i(1)$ and $B_i(0)$ directly in finite samples can be infeasible.
+The last part of Assumption \ref{as:id} identifies the marginal distribution of $B_i(1)$ and $B_i(0)$ by assuming that the treatment is randomly assigned, conditional on covariates.\footnote{It is possible to use an IV-type assumption as an identifying condition instead at the cost of only identifying a restricted version of $\bar \tau_{\text{GTE}}$, see Appendix \ref{app:iv}.} Under this set of assumptions, $\bar \tau_{\text{GTE}}$ is identified, and is a known functional of the treatment rule $\pi(\cdot)$, the distributions of $(B_i(1), X_i)$ and $(B_i(0), X_i)$, and the market size.
+A natural next step is plug-in estimation: first, estimate counterfactual distribution of bids non-parametrically, and then run the mechanism on samples from these distributions.
+Depending on the properties of the mechanism, the estimand may depend on features of the distribution that are infeasible to estimate non-parametrically in finite samples, especially when $X_i$ or $B_i$ are high-dimensional.\footnote{In the school choice setting, the number of possible submissions to the mechanism is exponential in the number of schools.}